Gallstones are hard deposits that form inside the gallbladder. Gallstones may be as small as a grain of sand or as large as a golf ball.

 Symptoms that may occur include:

 Other symptoms may include:

 Tests used to detect gallstones or gallbladder inflammation include:

 Your doctor may order the following blood tests:

 Most of the time, surgery is not needed unless symptoms begin.
 However, people planning weight loss surgery may need to have gallstones removed before undergoing the procedure.
-In general, patients who have symptoms will need surgery right away or soon after the stone is found.
+In general, people who have symptoms will need surgery right away or soon after the stone is found.

 Endoscopic retrograde cholangiopancreatography (ERCP) and a procedure called a sphincterotomy may be done to find or treat gallstones in the common bile duct.

 Medicines may be given in pill form to dissolve cholesterol gallstones.
 However, these drugs may take 2 years or longer to work, and the stones may return after treatment ends.

 Rarely, chemicals are passed into the gallbladder through a catheter.
 The chemical rapidly dissolves cholesterol stones.
 This treatment is hard to perform, so it is not done very often.
 The chemicals used can be toxic, and the gallstones may return.